 When starting an e-commerce project, it is important to clearly specify what functions are needed and what can be left out.
 The setup needs to be easy for both the seller and the customer, and flexible enough to be further developed down the line.

 There are more e-commerce platforms than you can shake a stick at.
 Some better, some worse.
-These days, depending on the project size, I tend to use either WordPress with the excellent WooCommerce plugin, or for larger projects I use Magento Community Edition.
+These days, depending on the project size, I tend to use either WordPress with the excellent WooCommerce plugin, or for larger projects I use Magento Open Source edition.

 Want to sell online?
 Want a custom website to do it?
 Get in touch to talk about the details!

-I occasionally build websites that someone else has designed, but usually I take care of the web design as well.
-And for larger projects, I might also provide logos, business cards, catalogues and packaging.
+I sometimes build websites that someone else has designed, but often I take care of the web design as well.
+For larger projects, I can also provide logos, business cards, catalogues and packaging.

 I love visuals and am always happy to discuss design projects!